 Ignite a Discussion

-Use these questions to engage your pupils in a discussion about how they can use what they've already learned to successfully complete this mission:
+Use these questions to engage your students in a discussion about how they can use what they've learned so far to successfully complete this mission:

 - What's the robot doing?